kurobon-jp/SimpleScroll/README.md

         void Start()
         {
             // Assign this class as the data source for the scroll view.
-            // The scroll will call IDataSource methods (GetDataCount, SetData, etc.)
-            // to populate its cells.
             _listScroll.SetDataSource(this);

             // Refresh the scroll content to display the data immediately.